 All scholarship funds designated for the first cohort are held in reserve for those students.
 After 6 years, any unused scholarship funds from the first grant are required to be returned to the USDE or may be carried over to the new scholarship pool.

 Late graduates can also receive the scholarship as long as they complete the FAFSA and their first disbursement occurs before the age of 22.
-The scholarship is basically first-come-first-served and there is no guarantee that the funding will be there that far down the road.
+However, the scholarship is first-come-first-served and there is no guarantee that funding will be available.

 If you are a resident of the state of Iowa: Fill out the Free Application for Federal Student Aid, also known as the FAFSA.
 You should fill out the FAFSA every year beginning with your senior year of high school.
 The FAFSA is the application for all kinds of college financial aid, including the GEAR UP Iowa Scholarship.
 The FAFSA is available each year beginning in October.
 Each college will have a deadline by which they want the FAFSA completed – be sure to find out about your college’s deadline!
 Otherwise, you might not be considered for all the aid your college offers.

-If you are a GEAR UP Iowa student who now lives in another state: Please visit our website for instructions.
+If you are a GEAR UP Iowa student who now lives in another state: Please contact us at email@example.com.

 Yes.
 As long as the college is eligible, you can receive a GEAR UP Iowa Scholarship.